|Boulder Ridge Zoo (Wild Animal Park)|

 This zoo is walkable and small compared to a place like the Detroit Zoo.

-The yellow path on the map below shows the safari route – pedestrians are not allowed to walk this area.
+The yellow path on the map below shows the old safari route.

 How long does it take to go through Boulder Ridge Zoo?
 It depends on how long you spend at each activity, and which activities you choose to do.
 Many families that do everything will spend 3 or more hours at the zoo.
-Plan at least 90 minutes to be able to see all of the exhibits, take the safari ride, and do a couple of feeding stations.
+Plan at least 90 minutes to be able to see all of the exhibits in the main area and do a couple of feeding stations.

 Boulder Ridge Halloween